HarshilModh/Care_Connect/README.md

 ---

-### Feature Explained if missed in video
+### Feature Explained (If missed in video)

+- **Task Status & Reminders**:
-- **Task Status**: If you see a red background in a task, it means the task has been marked as "missed" by the cron job.
+  - If you see a **red background** in a task, it means the task has been marked as "missed" by our automated cron job (runs every 15 minutes).
+  - **Automated Reminders**: The system checks every minute for tasks due soon.
+    - **5 Minutes Before**: A "Task Due Soon" notification is sent to the assignee.
+    - **Due Time**: An "Urgent: Task Due Now" notification is sent.
+  - **Daily Recurring Tasks**: Every night at midnight, the system automatically generates the next instance for any recurring tasks (daily, weekly, monthly).

+- **Panic Button**:
+  - Located in the Family Group details.
+  - Clicking this and confirming will send an **immediate emergency alert** to ALL members of that family group.
+Use this only for emergencies.

+- **Invitation System**:
+  - You can add members in two ways:
+    1. **Search Existing Users**: Find users already on CareConnect by their email.
+    2. **Invite via Email**: If they aren't registered, invite them by email.
+This creates a pre-verified account for them, and they will receive an email (handled via our simulated email service in development) or notifications upon logging in.

+- **Vitals Monitoring**:
+  - We use **Recharts** to visualize health trends.
+Adding a new vital reading immediately updates the charts to show progress over time.

 ### Task Editing Behavior